sid88in/serverless-appsync-plugin/doc/upgrading-from-v1.md

 The v1 is still available on the [v1](https://github.com/sid88in/serverless-appsync-plugin/tree/v1) branch

+⚠️ Using the AppSync API keys?
+Read about the [API keys rotation issue](#api-keys-rotation-issue)

 ## Breaking changes and dropped features

 There are a few breaking changes that you need to be aware of.

+### API keys rotation issue

+Due to a [backwards-compatibility issue](https://github.com/sid88in/serverless-appsync-plugin/issues/584) your API keys will get rotated
+(changed) upon the first deployment with the `v2` version of this plugin.
+If left unresolved, this will cause your clients that use the keys to break, until you are able to update them with the newly generated API keys.
+Make sure to read about [mitigating the API key rotation issue](#mitigate-the-api-key-rotation-issue)

 ### Support for Serverless Framework v3 only